GavinMendelGleason/many_worlds/README.md

 ```

 Google sends on the updates to the clients allowing client updates to
 be *fixed* by transforming them.
-Hence the name OT (Operational
+Hence the name OT: Operational
-Transform).
+Transformation.
 We can get a linear world by taking google's view as
 canonical, with the order of messages recieved.
 But each client can
 update their view independently after recieving the updates such that
 they are appropriately transformed.